ageorgousis/centos7/README.md

     #PermitRootLogin no

-Reload SSH
+Allow new user to login via SSH to your server.
+Simply add this line in the very bottom of that file.

+    AllowUsers newuser

 Now that we have made our changes, we need to restart the SSH service so that it will use our new configuration.
 Type this to restart SSH:

     systemctl reload sshd

-Allow new user to login via SSH to your server.
-Simply add this line in the very bottom of that file.

-    AllowUsers newuser
+And some tidying

-    semanage port -a -t ssh_port_t -p tcp MY_NEW_PORT
+    semanage port -a -t ssh_port_t -p tcp MY_NEW_PORT systemctl restart sshd
+    firewall-cmd --remove-service ssh --permanent
+    firewall-cmd --reload